A decade of change: How the 2010s revamped real estate

-One decade, especially in the digital age, is a lifetime ago.
+One decade, especially in the digital age, seems like a lifetime ago.
 In 2010 the first iPad had just launched.
 The extent of the global financial crisis was still unfolding.
 The year’s highest-grossing film was Toy Story 3.

 In the 10 years since there have been some big changes.
 Autonomous vehicles are on the roads and drones are taking off.
 Offices are rich with amenities.
 The cost of living in cities has soared.
 Same-day delivery is the new battleground for online shopping, which has reshaped the world of retail.